pledge4future/WePledge/README.md

 ## Contribution guidelines

-We're always happy about people contributing to our project.
-So if you encounter problems with the app, just create an issue in this repository.
-If you can fix it yourself, please create a new branch from 'dev', add your changes and once you're done create a pull request.
+We're always happy about new people contributing to our project!

+- If you encounter problems with the app, feel free to create an [issue in this repository](https://github.com/pledge4future/WePledge/issues).
+- If you can fix it yourself, please create a new branch from 'dev', add your changes and once you're done create a pull request.
-If you would like to become a regular contributor to the project, please write an email to [info@pledge4future.org](mailto:info@pledge4future.org).
+- If you would like to become a regular contributor to the project, please contact us at [info@pledge4future.org](mailto:info@pledge4future.org).

 ## License